 What to count?

 A crop count can be obtained on any structure that holds seeds, including individual seeds, fruits, cones, and pods.
-Many conifers have highly visible green cones before leafs are shed in autumn.
+Many conifers have highly visible green cones in summer and autumn.
 Some hardwoods retaining fruiting structures after leaf fall and can be observed before they are shed in winter/spring.
 Examples include sycamore, tulip poplar, and sweet gum.